November 1, 2024

 If you add Google tags to your content, be sure to take a closer look at your “events” in Google Analytics.
 Are more people clicking on your CTA button?
 Do you notice an increase in phone calls specific to that page?
 Do people click on your button, but don’t fill out your contact form?
 These are just a few questions to ask in order to measure how your conversions have been affected by your refresh.

-Great content is just one part of a complete digital marketing strategy.
+Great content and refreshing content is just one part of a complete digital marketing strategy.
 With great content marketing can come even greater amounts of traffic.
-High-traffic is important when establishing domain authority, but isn’t as helpful if no conversions occur.
+High traffic is important when establishing domain authority but isn’t as helpful if no conversions occur.

 At PHOS, we understand how important the bottom of the funnel is to your business, which is why we specialize in creating brand systems that look amazing and fuel your bottom line.
-Want to start publishing content that leads to conversions?
+Want to start publishing content that increases conversions?
 Let’s chat.